 - Module 2: Food and diabetes – Explains the role of carbohydrate food and its impact on a student living with diabetes, and what schools can do to help a student with their food requirements.

-- Module 7: Being active – How physical activity impacts a student’s glucose levels and making reasonable adjustments to support students participating in physical activity
+- Module 7: Physical activity – How physical activity impacts a student’s glucose levels and making reasonable adjustments to support students participating in physical activity.

-Level 2 training takes approximately 1 – 1.5 hours to complete, and you will be provided with a certificate at the end of Level 2.
+Level 2 training takes approximately 1 – 1.5 hours to complete, and you will be provided with a certificate at the end.
+Your certificate expires after 12 months.

 -